 I’ve navigated through “challenging” coworkers by minimizing my interaction.
-Live by the old saying: keep it friendly not familiar.
+Live by the old saying: keep it friendly, not familiar.
 This means smiling, nodding, supporting their thoughts and offering minimal verbal feedback.
 Do just enough to not be rude, but never do enough to get dragged into their world.

 This also applies to customers and clients.
-If you know you’ve had bad experience with someone before but need to interact with them regularly, get straight to the point moving forward.
+If you know you’ve had a bad experience with someone before but need to interact with them regularly, get straight to the point moving forward.
 The quicker you handle their needs, the quicker they get out of your life.